Tue. Feb 24th, 2026

 ROUTES: When and where did you start singing?

-Matthews: In Chicago, I started in 1958.
-That was 19 years ago when I had my first voice lesson and nine years later I went to Europe for my very first concert tour.
-When I returned from Europe, I said I would stop in New York for a few days to see what was going on and the few days have lasted ten years.
-I have been here for ten years now and it is here that I really learned what it means to be a professional singer.
-I learned what it means to be prepared.
-New York will teach you when you are and when you are not prepared.
-It is the place to get prepared.
+Matthews: I started in 1958, in Chicago.
+Nineteen years ago I had my first voice lesson.
+And, nine years ago I went off to Europe for my very first concert tour.
+When I returned from Europe, I thought I would stop in New York for a few days to see what was going on — the few days have lasted ten years.
+I’ve been here for ten years now and it’s here that I’ve really learned what it means to be a professional singer.
+I’ve learned what it means to be prepared.
+New York teaches you to know when you are and when you are not prepared.
+It’s the place to get prepared.
 I call it the Mecca.
 Everything is here.
-They came to New York to hire me back to Chicago, not that I was that much better when I went back.

 ROUTES: Who are they?

 ROUTES: What experiences did you have in Europe?
-When were you there?

 (L-R) Hilda Harris, Mezzo: Arthur Thompson, Baritone; Rochelle Poffer, Soprano; Everett Lee, Conductor; Benjamin Maffhews; Bass: Moises Parker, Tenor; and Carolyn Srm!ford, Mezzo